TumeloLutaka/portfolio/README.md

 - **Contact**: How to get in touch with me for collaborations or inquiries.

 ## Get in Touch
-Feel free to contact me via [your email] or connect with me on [social media links].
+Feel free to contact me via tumelolutakacode@gmail.com or connect with me on [social media links].

 Thank you for visiting!